ganeti/ganeti/doc/design-node-security.rst

 - Instead of using the same certificate for all nodes as both, server and client certificate, we generate a common server certificate (and the corresponding private key) for all nodes and a different client certificate (and the corresponding private key) for each node.
+All those certificates will be self-signed for now.
+The client certificates will use the node UUID as serial number to ensure uniqueness within the cluster.
 - In addition, we store a mapping of
   (node UUID, client certificate digest) in the cluster's configuration and ssconf for hosts that are master or master candidate.